simonesestito/dark-arch-sddm/README.md

 # Darkness Of Arch Theme

-An sddm theme with animations and music
+An animated sddm theme with music

 # Installation